 Tough toys such as ropes or textured rubber are great for travel.
 Stick to toys that your dog will want to chew on or play tug-o-war with, not play fetch with, since you won’t be able to toss around balls in an enclosed space like a car.

 Try to avoid squeak toys, at least for the part of the trip when in transit.
 No one wants to listen to relentless squeaking for hours on end, and again, the chewing of most squeak toys would need to be closely monitored.

 Create a travel bag

 The last thing you want to deal with as you are trying to get out the door is a missing essential item.
 Do you really want your excited dog chasing you all around the house as you frantically search under beds and couches for their favorite toy?
-Avoid last-minute anxiety by packing a convenient travel bag dedicated to your pet's toys and travel needs.
-You likely have a bag at home that will fit your needs, but if you decide to search online for options, pet-organizers-for-travel provides shopping images of the most specific listing with fewer "pet carriers" included.
+Avoid last-minute anxiety by packing a convenient carrying case dedicated to your pet's toys and travel needs.
+You likely have a bag at home that will fit your needs, but if you decide to search online for options, "pet organizers for travel" provides shopping images of a more specific listing than "pet carriers".

 Ideally, you’ll have doubles of the items you’d like to bring, such as a stash of tug toys and chews, always packed neatly into a bag just for trips.
 If you don’t have doubles, make sure to pack the travel bag the day before your trip so that you won’t have to do any last minute searching.